CemGurhan/Blockchain-Distributed-Decentralized-Validator/README.md

 -v <data_reciever_service_port (port data reciever satrts on.
 Defaults to 8080.)>
 ```

-When testing locally, run the following script in the backend folder to produce n number of validators:
+To run test locally with n validators, run the following script in the backend folder:

 ```
 sh test_scripts/local_testing/run_local_test.sh  -n <number_of_validators (number of validators on mock network for local testing)>
 ```

-When testing a non-IID scenario locally, add the -t flag with any value other than zero to produce n number of validators for local non-IID testing:
+To run a non-IID scenario locally with n validators, add the -t flag with any value other than zero in the backend folder:

 ```
 sh test_scripts/local_testing/run_local_test.sh -n <number_of_validators> -t <is_non_iid (run non-IID test if any value other than zero is provided)>